What are Alternative medicines in India

 Some of the most famous and used alternative medicine in India are as follows-

 Originating in Europe, it is a branch of alternative medicine which is based on the healing power of nature.
 It considers diseases as a manifestation of interference in the body’s own ability to heal itself.
-Doctors of naturopathy are trained in both- conventional and alternative medicine.
+Doctors of naturopathy are trained in both- conventional and alternative medicine in india.
 The core beliefs of naturopathy are-

 - The healing power of nature